 Article 30(1): All religious and linguistic minorities have the right to establish and administer educational institutions of their choice.
 (Read about Minority Protection in India in the linked article.)

-Visit the given link for an overview on Constitution of India.
+Visit the given link for an overview of the Constitution of India.

 Cultural & Educational Rights – Indian Polity:- Download PDF Here